Limited-Time Offer: Save $50 on a Biltmore® Annual Pass

 House of Flags Museum

 Tour the only flag museum in the country!
-The House of Flags (33 Gibson Street) has 300+ different flags, including military, international and religious flags.
-The Polk County Historical Museum (60 Walker Street) tells the local history with fascinating photos and artifacts.
+The House of Flags (33 Gibson Street) has 300+ different flags including reproductions of military, international and religious flags.
+It has merged with the Polk County Historical Museum, which tells the local history with fascinating photos and artifacts.
 Both museums are open Tuesdays and Thursdays 10 AM-1 PM and Saturdays 10 AM-4 PM.

 Columbus is located in the middle of so much to see, located about 18 miles from all of these fun small towns: Chimney RockLake LureHendersonville, Flat Rock and Rutherfordton.

-Get your free guide to the "First Peak of the Blue Ridge Mountains," including the cool small towns of Tryon, Saluda and Columbus, as well as the Green River Gorge with tubing and zip lines.
+Get up-to-date local information and a free guide to the "First Peak of the Blue Ridge Mountains," including the cool small towns of Tryon, Saluda, and Columbus.

 Cabin & Cottage Rentals: Tryon, Saluda & Columbus